Semantic-Based Few-Shot Learning by Interactive Psychometric Testing: Related Work

 \section{Related Work}

-There are three lines of research close related to our work: psychometric testing, few-shot learning and self-supervised learning.
+There are three lines of research closely related to our work: psychometric testing, few-shot learning, and self-supervised learning.

-\textbf{Psychometric testing} Psychometric testing~\citep{gescheider2013psychophysics} aims to study the perceptual processes under measurable psychical stimuli such as tones with different intensity or lights with various brightness.
+\textbf{Psychometric testing} Psychometric testing~\cite{gescheider2013psychophysics} aims to study the perceptual processes under measurable psychical stimuli such as tones with different intensity or lights with various brightness.
 In general, two types of psychometric experiments could be carried.
-First, the absolute threshold based method tries to detect the point of stimulus intensity that a participant could notice.
+Firstly, the absolute threshold based method tries to detect the point of stimulus intensity that could be noticed by a participant.
 For example, how many hairs are touched to the back of hand before a participant could notice.
-Secondly, the discriminative based experiments (also known as the just-noticeable difference (JND)) try to find the slightest difference that a participant could perceive between two stimuli.
-Participants might be asked to describe the difference in directions or magnitude between these two stimuli or tested by two-alternative-force choice (2AFC) ~\cite{fechner1860elemente} that forces them to make a choice between the stimuli concerning a specific` parameter of interest.
-The 2AFC method has also been adopted to elicit the subjects' perception of more complex multimedia, such as videos or images ~\citep{yin2021beyond,son2006x,feng2014methodology,yin2021hierarchical,yin2020knowledge}.
-Some scholars extend the 2AFC to M-AFC methods ~\cite{decarlo2012signal} by comparing $M$ stimuli in one test.
-In our work, we take advantage of the 3-AFC method, where threes samples are presented in one test to elicit the annotator's perception regarding the conception similarity.
+Secondly, the discriminative based experiments aim to find the slightest difference between two stimuli that a participant could perceive.
+Participants might be asked to describe the difference in direction or magnitude between these two stimuli or forced to choose between the stimuli concerning a specific parameter of interest (also known as two-alternative-force choice (2AFC) test~\cite{fechner1860elemente}).
+Some scholars extend the 2AFC to M-AFC methods~\cite{decarlo2012signal} by comparing $M$ stimuli in one test to elicit the subjects' perception of more complex multimedia such as videos or images ~\cite{son2006x,feng2014methodology,yin2021hierarchical,yin2020knowledge}.
+In our work, we take advantage of the 3-AFC method to align with our loss function.
+Three samples are presented in one test to elicit the annotator's perception regarding the conception similarity.